-- Do not use member data for communication purposes beyond the period of their membership unless there is a specific and agreed need to. - Review how data is 'deleted' and what happens to the data if it is stored on a database. - Archive or delete (depending on how long you need to keep member information) the data of those who do not renew. - Be aware of where the u3a needs to retain data for a longer period in order to meet any legal or statutory requirements and where this is the case inform the relevant member.
+- Make a decision as to how long member information will be retained for. - Not use member data for communication purposes beyond the period of their membership unless there is a specific and agreed need to. - Review how data is 'deleted' and what happens to the data if it is stored on a database. - Archive or delete (depending on how long you need to keep member information) the data of those who do not renew. - Be aware of where the U3A needs to retain data for a longer period in order to meet any legal or statutory requirements and where this is the case inform the relevant member.

-NB: for u3as who use Gift Aid you will need to keep member information in line with the timeframes specified by HMRC.
+NB: for U3As who use Gift Aid you will need to keep member information in line with the timeframes specified by HMRC.